 Marfan syndrome has been linked to defects or disruptions (mutations) of the fibrillin-1 (FBN1) gene.
 Not everyone who has a mutation of this gene develops the symptoms of Marfan syndrome.

 The FBN1 gene contains instructions for developing (encoding) a protein known as fibrillin-1.
 Fibrillin-1 is a component of structures called microfibrils, which are fiber-like structures that are part of the extracellular matrix, a complex material that surrounds and supports cells throughout the body.
-Researchers believe fibrillin-1 plays an essential role in giving connective tissue its characteristic elastic-like flexibility and strength.
+Researchers believe fibrillin-1 plays an essential role in maintaining the strength and structural integrity of the connective tissue.
 Without fibrillin, connective tissue may be weak.
 Fibrillin-1 also influences the activity of a molecule that instructs cells how to behave (growth factor) called transforming growth factor-?
 (TGF-?).

 Marfan syndrome affects males and females in equal numbers and occurs worldwide with no ethnic predisposition.
 The prevalence has been estimated to be 1 in 5-10,000 individuals in the general population.
 Because of the difficulty in diagnosing mild cases of Marfan syndrome, the disorder is probably underdiagnosed, making it difficult to determine its true frequency in the general population.

 Symptoms of the following disorders can be similar to those of Marfan syndrome.
 Comparisons are essential to arrive at a correct diagnosis..